Dr Stephanie McWhinnie

 My areas of teaching are in natural resource, environmental and microeconomics.
 I have taught: Principles of Microeconomics; Consumers, Firms and Markets (Intermediate Micro); Resource and Environmental Economics; and Challenges Facing Economic Policy Makers.
 I have also supervised Honours, Masters of Applied Economics, and Masters of Economics students and a PhD student.

-In 2017 I am teaching Principles of Economics and Resource and Environmental Economics.
+I generally teach Principles of Economics and Resource and Environmental Economics.
 All course related information is available on MyUni.